JasperFx/jasper/documentation/documentation/messaging/publishing/invoke.md

 <[sample:IServiceBus.Enqueue]>

-The `InvoiceCreated` message above will be enqueued locally in the application's default channel.
-By default, that's one of the <[linkto:documentation/messaging/transports/loopback]> channels, but you can override that to any channel Uri that supports local enqueuing like so:

-<[sample:SetDefaultChannel]>
+The `InvoiceCreated` message above will be enqueued locally using the application's rules for worker queue routing and durability.
+See <[linkto:documentation/messaging/handling/workerqueues]> for information about how to control these factors to give certain message types more or less priority and to tell Jasper which message types should be durable.

 Today that pretty well means using the loopback transport, but before too long the <[linkto:documentation/messaging/transports/durable]> will be usable locally as well for persistent queueing in this case.
 See [this GitHub issue](https://github.com/JasperFx/jasper/issues/179) to track the progress.